CYGNUS-RD/mycondor/README.md

 Submit jobs on CYGNO condor INFN Cloud queue

 there are two way to submit job under the experiment queue:
-1) acccess to cloud https://notebook.cygno.cloud.infn.it:8888/ open a terminal and follow the [istruction for Cygno Condor Cloud](https://github.com/CYGNUS-RD/mycondor#cygno-condor-cloud)
+* acccess to cloud https://notebook.cygno.cloud.infn.it:8888/ open a terminal and follow the [istruction for Cygno Condor Cloud](https://github.com/CYGNUS-RD/mycondor#cygno-condor-cloud)
-2) download and install Docker for your platform [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc. an then follow the [istruction for Cygno Condor Container](https://github.com/CYGNUS-RD/mycondor#cygno-condor-container)
+* download and install Docker for your platform (e.g. your leptop) [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/) and use Cygno Condor Container from your PC or server, etc. an then follow the [istruction for Cygno Condor Container](https://github.com/CYGNUS-RD/mycondor#cygno-condor-container)

 ### Cygno Condor Cloud in your notebook (once forever)
 * connect to cygno cloud interface: https://notebook.cygno.cloud.infn.it:8888/ (login with your AAI credintial and be sure to start the latest version 'dodasts/cygno-lab:v1.0.12-cygno' some browser cache old release)